 |Scalp Traders||Minutes||Very high||Very high|

-Scalping traders trade intraday full-time and take tiny profits, repeatedly.
+Scalping traders trade intraday full-time and take tiny profits repeatedly.
 Trades last from seconds to minutes.
-Scalp traders will place anywhere tens to hundreds of trades in a single day believing small price moves are more accessible than larger ones.
+Scalp traders will place tens to hundreds of trades in a single day believing small price moves are more accessible than larger ones.
 They do not hold positions overnight.
-Scalping traders have a high potential for return but have a hard time growing the account after trading accounts grow more than six figures.
+Scalping traders have a high return potential but have difficulty growing the account after trading accounts grow more than six figures.
 Most scalpers use leverage to magnify the returns generated from small price movements.

 Day traders also trade full-time and buy and sell on the same day.
-The difference between traders and scalpers is that day traders usually hold their positions from minutes to hours trying to catch a larger move.
+The difference between traders and scalpers is that day traders usually hold their positions from minutes to hours, trying to catch a more significant move.
 They generally do not hold positions overnight and close out all trades before the market closes.
 Most day traders use leverage.

-With both scalping and day trading, fees can add up quickly due to trade frequency.
+With scalping and day trading, fees can add up quickly due to trade frequency.
 Both scalpers and traders want significant volatility.
-Day traders are generally looking for more volume and often trader at the market open.
+Day traders generally look for more volume and often trade in the open market.

-The return potential of each group is inversely related the capital size.
+The return potential of each group is inversely related to the capital size.
 For instance, it’s not unheard of for a scalper or day trader to earn 100% annually on small account sizes; however, these returns will decrease over time as the account size grows larger due to slippage.
 Position trading strategies have longevity compared to day trading or scalping strategies.
-Also, scalping and day trading are getting more and more competitive due to high frequency trading.
+Also, scalping and day trading is getting more and more competitive due to high-frequency trading.